cloudfauj/cloudfauj/README.md

 Ops teams use Cloudfauj to create and manage [environments](./docs/concepts.md#environment) in their own AWS account.

 Cloudfauj automates creating all resources to run apps in different environments.
 This removes toil for Ops, while still giving them an extremely high degree of control over the infrastructure & costs.

+Because Cloudfauj provisions all resources via Terraform, Ops get the full benefits of [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code).

 ---
 **NOTE**